ANQIFENG/multi-TI-image-calc-pipeline/README.md

 - `proc`: Stores the output NIfTI files.
 - `log`: Stores the logs from the processing steps.
-- `qa`: Stores the images for Quality Assurance (QA).
-It allows for a quick review of the results.
+- `qa`: Stores QA images for quick result review.
 - `tmp`: Stores temporary results (only created if `save_intermediate=True`).

 #### Output Files